2026 Fieldays Innovation Awards

-The Fieldays Innovation Awards represent the innovation lifecycle in three award categories: Prototype, Early-Stage, and Growth & Scale.
+The Fieldays Innovation Awards with AWS represent the innovation lifecycle in three award categories: Prototype, Early-Stage, and Growth & Scale.

 Special recognition is also given to younger innovators, with an award for the Fieldays Young Innovator of the Year.

-All Award participants are in the running for the People's Choice Award.
+All Award participants are in the running for the People's Choice Award supported by KingSt Advertising.

 Innovation Award Judges

-Meet the judging pool for the Fieldays Innovation Awards.
+Meet the judging pool for the Fieldays Innovation Awards with AWS.
 These judges are sector experts, and represent a wide range of experience from around the innovation eco-system.

-Each year 15 of these judges participate in the judging process.
+Each year a selection of these judges participate in the judging process.

 PETER DOWD